mamba-org/ansible-role-micromamba/README.md

 ## Author Information

-Currently maintained by Ben Mares (@maresb).
+Currently maintained by Ben Mares (@maresb) and Andreas Trawoeger (@atrawog).
 Initial version by @maresb.
 Contributions are welcome!